-NOTE: This command does not adhere to the SDI-12 response timing.
+NOTE: This command does not adhere to the SDI-12 response format or timing.
 See METER SDI-12 Implementation for more information.
+The values in this command are space delimited.
+As such, a + sign is not assigned between values and a - sign is only present if the value is negative.